laltman2/CATCH/training/HowToTrain.md

             return 1
 ```

 Here, a label of '+n_p' corresponds to the class 1 and the condition that particle.n_p > instrument.n_m.
 A label '-n_p' corresponds to class 0 and condition particle.n_p < instrument.n_m.
+In the config file, you would set particle.names = ['-n_p', '+n_p'].

 3. Run training script: